Burzahom archaeological site: Period II

 An interesting find of this period is of two standalone finished flat stone slabs.
 The carving on one is not distinct.
 The other stone slab is 48–27 cm which depicts, on one polished side, sketches of hunting scenes such as a hunter spearing (with a Ker) an antlered deer and another hunter in the process of releasing an arrow, and a sketch of the sun and hb 9 supernova observation.
 The carved figures are distinctly visible.

 Agricultural practices were noted during the Periods I and II and crops grown were inferred as wheat, barley and lentil; finding lentils established a link of the Neolithic people with Central Asia, crossing over the Himalayas.
+The presence of stone harvesting knives and millet on the other hand points to contact with cultures originating from the Yellow River, presumably through the Tibetan plateau (for instance Karuo culture).

 The people who resided here were characterized as "long headed dolichocranic".
 Two female skulls, different from the male skulls, were also reported.
 The finds did not indicate of any external ethnic intrusions during the entire Neolithic period but showed more affinity to the Harappan people.

 Burzahom represents the southernmost extent of what is known as Northern Neolithic culture of Asia.